darsh175223/Algo-Fluent-Website/README.md

 # Algofluent

-Algofluent is a dynamic website designed to visualize various data structures and algorithms.
-It features interactive visualizations for data structures like arrays, hashmaps, and binary search trees, as well as algorithm visualizations for selection sort, linear regression, logistic regression, and a Dijkstra's algorithm-based pathfinding game.
-The project also includes user authentication using the MERN stack and handwritten digit recognition using a Python backend.
+Algofluent is an interactive e-learning platform designed to simplify complex Computer Science concepts through dynamic visualizations and gamification.
+Built with React, Node.js, Express.js, and MongoDB, it offers a comprehensive suite of 20+ interactive visualizations for data structures, algorithms, regression models, neural networks, and programming lessons.

+Key features include:
+- Interactive visualizations for various data structures and algorithms
+- Gamification elements to boost user engagement
+- User authentication using the MERN stack
+- Handwritten digit recognition powered by a Flask-based microservice with TensorFlow
+- Robust deployment using Kubernetes for high availability and efficient resource management

 ## Features

 ### Data Structure Visualizations
 -  Add or delete elements and see the structure update in real-time.
-=

 ### Algorithm Visualizations
 - **Sortine algorithms**: An interactive visualizer with a slider to adjust the array size, a sort button, and a bar graph to display the array.
 - **Linear Regression**: Add points to an interactive coordinate graph, which generates and updates a regression line automatically.